Sugar Loaf: A Sweet View of Rio

 Down a flight of stairs and a steep ramp is a vantage point that many visitors miss.
 There you’ll find a series of paths covered by jungle.
 Picnic tables and benches provide perfect places to relax and enjoy the coolness that the foliage provides.
 Lizards cross paths and monkeys keep their eyes on visitors.
 We walked through the paths and relaxed on the cool stone before making our way back into the sunshine.
 I caught one last glimpse of Copacabana Beach from the top and then headed back down the mountain.

-At the bottom of Sugar Loaf, Andre 3000, our trusty driver, was waiting to whisk us away to our next adventure.
+At the bottom of Sugar Loaf, Andre 3000, my trusty driver, was waiting to whisk me away to the next adventure.